-Sexually transmitted infections are more common than many think, and can be classified into three categories; bacterial, viral and parasitic.
-Most frequently spread through close physical contact including vaginal, anal and oral sex, if you are sexually active and not practising safe sex, you're at an increased risk.
+Sexually transmitted infections (STIs) fall into three categories; bacterial, viral and parasitic.
+They are easily spread through close physical contact including vaginal, anal and oral sex, and even skin-on-skin contact for certain STIs.
+If you are sexually active and not practising safe sex, you're at an increased risk.

-Chlamydia is the most common sexually transmitted infection in the UK.
-It's most common amongst both men and women under the age of 25, although...
+Chlamydia is the most common bacterial sexually transmitted infection (STI) in the UK.
+It's most common amongst both men and women under the age...
 Read More

-Gonorrhoea is one of the fastest spreading sexually transmitted infections in the UK.
-It is caused by the Neisseria gonorrhoea bacterium, and is...
+Gonorrhoea is one of the fastest spreading sexually transmitted infections (STIs) in the UK.
+Both men and women who are sexually active can get...
 Read More

 Sexually transmitted infections (more commonly referred to as STIs or STDs) are infections transmitted through close, intimate contact.
 The vast majority of the time, they are spread through sexual activity, however there are some exceptions to the rule.
 For example, genital herpes is classed as an STI, however there is a minute chance it can be caught through sharing objects such as razors and towels.

 Types of STIs can be split into three categories; bacterial, viral and parasitic.
 Some are far more common than others due to their highly contagious nature.

 The number of people catching STDs and STIs has been consistently rising since the 1990s.
 According to the NHS, nearly 207,000 people in the UK tested positive for the most common sexually transmitted infection, chlamydia, in 2012 whilst 32,279 people contracted their first bout of genital herpes in 2013.
 Recent statistics have shown that STI consultations in Europe have continued to rise over the years.